marcelodiiorio/advance-scenarios/policies/force-password-reset-first-logon/readme.md

 1. You can also check the account you crated by using [Azure AD Graph Explorer](https://graphexplorer.azurewebsites.net/).
 And make sure the **extension_00000000000000000000000000000000_mustResetPassword** is removed from the user profile

 ## Disclaimer
-The migration application is developed and managed by the open-source community in GitHub.
+The sample is developed and managed by the open-source community in GitHub.
 The application is not part of Azure AD B2C product and it's not supported under any Microsoft standard support program or service.
-This migration app is provided AS IS without warranty of any kind.
+The sample (Azure AD B2C policy and any companion code) is provided AS IS without warranty of any kind.

 > Note:  This sample policy is based on [SocialAndLocalAccounts starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccounts).
 All changes are marked with **Demo:** comment inside the policy XML files.
 Make the nessacery changes in the **Demo action required** sections.